epdm/epdm.github.io/teamwork.md

 * Design
 * Redesign

 Teamwork is someting that requires training.
 Product owners should not delegate and control every aspect, as this can stifle teamwork and involvement.
 Constant improvement is the responsibility of managers.
 Most causes of low quality and productivity are due to issues at this level.

-* Can work with an internal consultant.
-* Partnering concept requires a new corporate culture valuing participative management and teamwork.
-Ford boosted productivity by 28% in this way.

-Related aspects:
+An internal consultant can be hired to reslove teamwork issues.

+Aspects related to Teamwork involve:

 * Collaboration
-* Communication, including inter-department
+* Communication, (intra or inter departmental)
 * Involvement
 * Training teamwork, along with tools and techniques of quality control, and philosophy of quality culture

-Contrast to:

-* Hierarchical management
-* Individual performance evaluations

 ![](images/teamwork-1.png "Kondo Pillars")